www.animallaw.info

 As used in this chapter, the following words and phrases shall have the following meanings respectively ascribed to them unless the context clearly indicates otherwise:

-(2) CAT.
-All members of the domesticated feline (Felis catus) family three months of age or older.
+(2) Cat.
+All members of the domesticated feline (Felis catus) family.

-(3) DOG.
-All members of the domesticated canine (Canis familiaris) family three months of age or older.
+(3) Dog.
+All members of the domesticated canine (Canis familiaris) family.

-(6) IMMUNIZATION AGAINST RABIES.
-The injection, in a manner approved by the State Health Officer and the State Veterinarian, of antirabies vaccine approved by the State Health Officer and the State Veterinarian.
-The administration of antirabies vaccine to species other than those for which reliable immunization data is available shall be a violation of this chapter.
+(7) Immunization against rabies.
+The injection, in a manner approved by the State Health Officer and the State Veterinarian, of rabies vaccine approved by the State Health Officer and the State Veterinarian.
+The administration of rabies vaccine to species other than those for which reliable immunization data is available shall be a violation of this chapter.

-(8) OWNER.
-Any person having a right of property in the animal, or who keeps or harbors the animal, or who has it in his care, or acts as its custodian, or who permits the animal to remain on or about any premises occupied by him.
+(9) Owner.
+Any person having a right of property in a dog, cat, ferret, or other animal, or who keeps or harbors the animal, or who has it in his or her care, or acts as its custodian, or who permits the animal to remain on or about any premises occupied by him or her.

-(10) QUARANTINE FOR RABIES OBSERVATION.
-Confinement under the direct care, custody, control, and supervision of a licensed veterinarian for a period of 10 days subsequent to the date of the exposure, or as otherwise directed by the State Health Officer.
+(11) Quarantine for rabies observation.
+Confinement under the direct care, custody, control, and supervision of a licensed veterinarian for a period of 10 days subsequent to the date of the exposure, or as otherwise directed by the appropriate health officer.

-(11) RABIES OFFICER.
-A licensed veterinarian as defined in Section 34-29- 61, duly appointed by the county board of health and approved by the State Health Officer and State Veterinarian.
+(12) Rabies officer.
+A licensed veterinarian as defined in Section 34-29-61, duly appointed by the county board of health and approved by the State Health Officer and State Veterinarian.

 § 3-7A-2.
 Dogs and cats to be immunized; certificate; validity; to whom sale, etc., of vaccine may be made.

-(a) Every owner of a dog or cat required to be immunized for rabies as defined in this chapter, shall cause said dog or cat to be immunized by the rabies officer, his authorized representative, or any duly licensed veterinarian, when said animal reaches three months of age and annually thereafter.
-Evidence of such immunization shall consist of a printed certificate furnished in triplicate by the Alabama Department of Public Health, upon which shall be legibly inscribed: a description of the dog or cat; its age, color, sex, breed, and tattoo identification, if any; the name and address of the owner; the lot number and type of vaccine used (modified live virus, inactivated virus); the name of the manufacturer and amount of vaccine injected; and a serially numbered tag bearing the same number and year as that of the certificate.
+(a) Every owner of a dog, cat, or ferret required to be immunized for rabies as defined in this chapter, shall cause the animal to be immunized by the rabies officer, his or her authorized representative, or any duly licensed veterinarian, when the animal reaches three months of age and subsequently in accordance with the intervals specified in the vaccine's license.
+Notwithstanding the above, the State Board of Health may establish by rule vaccine intervals or specific vaccines, or both, to be used in public rabies vaccination clinics, based on considerations such as county specific prevalence of animal rabies or risk of animal rabies and the vaccination rates of dogs, cats, and ferrets in a county.
+Evidence of immunization shall consist of a printed certificate furnished by the Alabama Department of Public Health, upon which shall be legibly inscribed: A description of the animal; its age, color, sex, breed, and tattoo identification, if any; the name and address of the owner; the lot number and type of vaccine used (modified live virus, inactivated virus); the name of the manufacturer, the amount of vaccine injected, and the date after which the animal is no longer considered vaccinated; and a serially numbered tag bearing the same number and year as that of the certificate.
 The certificate shall be dated and signed by the person authorized to administer the vaccine.
-Certificates not in keeping with the provisions of this section, or certificates issued by those persons unauthorized to administer rabies vaccine, shall not be valid.
-The original copy of the certificate prescribed herein shall be delivered to the owner of the dog or cat immunized, one copy to the local health department, and one copy to be retained by the rabies officer.
-The certificate of immunization shall be valid for a period of one year for all dogs and cats required to be immunized under this chapter.
-Immunization certificates may be destroyed three years after date of issuance.
+Certificates not complying with the provisions of this section, or certificates issued by those persons unauthorized to administer rabies vaccine, shall not be valid.
+In lieu of printed certificates, licensed veterinarians may elect to utilize electronically generated and maintained certificates if the certificates contain substantially the same information as required above.
+A signed paper copy of the certificate prescribed herein shall be delivered to the owner of the animal immunized.
+A paper copy or electronic copy or evidence thereof shall be maintained by the licensed veterinarian for a period of one year past the expiration date of a certificate.
+An additional paper copy or electronic copy or listing shall be provided to the local rabies enforcement authority upon request by the authority and in the manner as so requested.

 § 3-7A-3.
 Fee for immunization.

-The rabies officer may charge for such immunization a sum established by a committee consisting of the State Health Officer, the State Veterinarian, and the president of the Alabama Veterinary Medical Association, and approved by the State Board of Health prior to the first day of January each year.
-The committee shall consider all cost factors in administering the vaccine as the economy dictates, including but not limited to the current prices of vaccines and tags.
+At public rabies clinics, the rabies officer may charge an immunization fee established by a committee consisting of the State Health Officer, the State Veterinarian, and the president of the Alabama Veterinary Medical Association, and approved by the State Board of Health prior to the first day of January each year.
+The committee shall consider all cost factors in administering the vaccine as the economy dictates, including but not limited to the current prices of vaccines.

 Coincident with the issuance of the certificate of immunization, the rabies officer, his authorized representative, or any duly licensed veterinarian, who provided the certificate shall furnish a serially numbered tag bearing the same number and year as that of the certificate, which tag shall at all times be attached to a collar or harness worn by the dog or cat for which the certificate and tag have been issued.